Anahila Kanongata'a: Member of Parliament

-In the 2020 New Zealand general election, she contested the Papakura electorate, challenging Judith Collins, the Leader of the Opposition.
+In the 2020 New Zealand general election, Kanongata'a contested the Papakura electorate, challenging Judith Collins, the Leader of the Opposition.
 Kanongata'a-Suisuiki lost to Collins by a final margin of 5,583 votes.
 However, she returned to Parliament on the Labour Party list.
+In her second term, she served on the environment committee and the social services committee.